Dumpster: Types

-Roll-off dumpsters are larger dumpster trailers ranging from 10 to 45 cuyd and are used at demolition sites, clean-outs, renovations, construction sites, factories, and large businesses.
-Roll-off/containers/dumpsters/opentop containers are just a few of the names given to these large capacity receptacles.
+Roll-offs, sometimes called roll-off dumpsters or containers or open-top dumpsters or containers, are larger dumpster trailers ranging from 10 to 45 cuyd and are used at demolition sites, clean-outs, renovations, construction sites, factories, and large businesses.
 These containers are normally carried by very large trucks with hydraulic arms which load and unload the containers with ease, thus allowing these trucks to place these containers in a relatively unobtrusive position.

 Roll-off dumpsters are available in a variety of sizes to fit different situations.
-The size needed will generally depend on the following three factors: 1) volume of material, 2) type of material 3) location or placement of the dumpster.
+The size needed will generally depend on three factors: volume of material, type of material, and location or placement of the dumpster.
 For example, heavy materials like bricks or stones should be placed in smaller dumpsters so the loaded container does not exceed weight limits for transportation.

 Dumpster diving

 Dumpster diving involves persons voluntarily climbing into a dumpster to find valuables, such as discarded metal scrap, or simply useful items, including food and used clothing.
 It can also be a method of investigation (e.g., looking for discarded financial records, private papers, or evidence of a crime).
 Going through garbage containers that are not strictly speaking dumpsters is nevertheless often referred to as dumpster diving.